technologycoder/my-retail-service/README.md

 - Both unit and integration tests would be executed as part of build and report is available in the folder: `[PROJECT_HOME]/build/reports/tests`
 - Code coverage report is available in the folder: `[PROJECT_HOME]/build/reports/cobertura`

+## To run the tests use the following commands:

+- To run unit tests use: `[PROJECT_HOME]/gradlew clean test`

+- To run integration tests use: `[PROJECT_HOME]/gradlew clean iT`.
+Integration test use [EmbeddedElasticsearchServer](src/integrationtest/java/org/company/retail/EmbeddedElasticsearchServer.java) to validate repository functionality.

+- To run both unit and integration tests use: `[PROJECT_HOME]/gradlew clean allTests`

 ## Steps to run the service locally:
 1. [Download](https://www.elastic.co/downloads/past-releases/elasticsearch-5-6-5) and install Elasticsearch version 5.6.5.